montysecurity/OpenHunt/README.md

 ## Is the MITRE information up-to-date?

+This script was built using MITRE v11.
+MITRE v12 came out in the midst of development which replaced some groups with campaigns.

+Working on updating the script to support MITRE v12.
+The `groups.csv` with this repo was downloaded using v11.
+It is recommended to use it as downloading v12 may cause unintended bugs.

-Last Update: October 2022
+Last Update: October 2022 (prior to v12)

 Checksum: 79FCC4E1689077298F221F550A41550492A7866BDD1DCFCAF027779E62788134

-To update the MITRE TTP info from MITRE at execution, just omit `-f, --file`.
+To update the MITRE TTP info from MITRE at execution, just omit `-f, --file` (not recommended until the script supports v12).
 This updates the techniques mapped to groups on MITREs side and writes it to `groups.csv`.
 If MITRE adds a new group or modifies their description on [here](https://attack.mitre.org/groups/), that will not be reflected in the script until the script is updated.

 An easy way to see if the the MITRE Groups information is up-to-date is by hashing the MITRE groups page.